4 DAYS FROM $1,099

 Highlights of Heidelberg, a singular treat, and enjoy leisure time in Speyer

 Today, set off for a half-day excursion to Heidelberg, a red-roofed town on the Neckar River that is home to Germany's oldest university.
 Unforgettable Moment: Enjoy panoramic views from the plaza of imposing Heidelberg Castle.
 You'll also see the castles famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.
-Afterwards, descend via funicular from the castle to the town center to stroll the pedestrian-only main street nd get an opportunity to sample a traditional confection beloved in this region: the Heidelberger Studentkiss.
+Stroll the pedestrian-only main street and get an opportunity to sample a traditional confection beloved in this region: the Heidelberger Studentkiss.
 We'll then visit the cathedral town of Speyer, where you'll have the afternoon at leisure to explore on your own.
 More jazz goodness awaits on board the ship, including a lecture and a peformance by Tap & Jazz’s Long Term Affair Quartet.

 A guided tour of Mainz, the famed Gutenberg Bible, and cruising UNESCO-listed Rhine Gorge